Teach someone to fish and you feed them for a lifetime.

 I don't blog (I prefer wiki page and mailing lists) so if you want to know what I am thinking, subscribe to the Tiki Dev Mailing List.

 The stuff below is pretty outdated by now.
 I suggest you check out:

 - 2008-06-24: I started a little analysis of the CMS Landscape

 - State of Tiki: Overview of the project/community

 - Business Models

-- FOSS Web Application with the most built-in features
+- FLOSS Web Application with the most built-in features

 - Coping with Complexity